Wall Street drifts near its all-time high as most stocks rise

 A report later in the morning on activity for U.S. services business was more encouraging.
 It said growth was stronger last month than expected for businesses in the retail, finance, insurance and other industries.

 Perhaps just as important was that the Institute for Supply Management's survey also said prices were increasing at their slowest rate since April.
-That could give the Fed more leeway to cut interest rates because fears of high inflation are the main argument against cutting interest rates.
+That could help the Fed because fears of high inflation are the main argument against cutting interest rates.

 Easing bond yields can boost prices for all kinds of investments, and bitcoin climbed again to top $92,000 following its scary downward run in recent weeks.
 It briefly plunged below $81,000 last month.